 Plants also protect their stems from water loss.
 Rabbitbrush and bugloss fiddleneck have woolly hairs that densely cover the stems as well as the leaves.
 Some plants, such as biscuitroot, have a waxy coating on their stems.

 Plants may feed off a host plant to help them obtain water.
 Thompson's Indian paintbrush has adapted to draw water and organic materials from the roots of certain plants, such as sagebrush.
-In this way the paintbrush survive much drier conditions than they would normally survive.
+In this way, the paintbrush survives much drier conditions than they would normally survive.

-Plants have evolved varying methods of avoiding predation in order to assure their survival.
+Plants have evolved varying methods of avoiding predation to assure their survival.
 Predation may include defoliation by grazing animals, or consumption of the seeds and fruits.
 Yarrow has toxins in its tissues that deter animals from feeding on it.
-Russian knapweed is toxic to horses if they eat sufficient quantities.
-It also releases allelochemicals into the soil which inhibit the growth of neighboring plants.

-Other plants have bristles (sagebrush stickseed), or sharp tips (cheatgrass), or sticky coatings (large-flowered collomia) on their seeds so that they can latch onto fur or clothing for a ride to another place to grow.
-Some seeds have parachutes (bearded hawksbeard) or wings (Dalmation toadflax), allowing them to float more easily in the wind.
-Another strategy is to produce a huge quantity of seeds (Russian thistle - 100,000 seeds per plant) to increase the odds in their favor.
-Finally, other plants have seeds that can last in the soil for many years (50 years for field bindweed), waiting for the right opportunity to sprout.
+Some plants have bristles (sagebrush stickseed), or sticky coatings (large-flowered collomia) on their seeds so that they can latch onto fur or clothing for a ride to another place to grow.
+Some seeds have parachutes (bearded hawksbeard) or wings, allowing them to float more easily in the wind.
+Another strategy is to produce a huge quantity of seeds to increase the odds in their favor.
+Finally, other plants have seeds that can last in the soil for many years, waiting for the right opportunity to sprout.

 Latin for Gardeners: a Brief Pronunciation Guide